tiagoppinho/tiagoppinho.github.io/README.md

 # Personal CV/Portfolio

-Simple project used as personal portfolio and initially made for an academic project.
+Simple project used as personal portfolio and initially made for academic porpuses.